The Merchant Princes: Development and themes

 According to Stross, in 2001, he had already sold two books to the publisher Ace Books, Singularity Sky and Iron Sunrise.
 Ace also had the right of first refusal to any future science fiction books Stross would publish, and would likely only publish one book of his a year so as not to have his books compete against themselves.
 His agent advised him that if he wished to sell more books without breach of contract and also to avoid self-cannibalization, he should branch out genres, and encouraged Stross to try his hand at a fantasy series.
 Stross was hesitant, but gave it a shot.
 He wanted to be original but not "too original" and create something hard to market.
-He decided his series would be his own spin on both the works of Roger Zelazny's The Chronicles of Amber, which featured a hero with special world-travelling powers, as well as the Paratime series of H. Beam Piper, which features an organization with the power to basically raid and exploit multiple alternate histories.
-The main world to be visited would also be a feudal one more out of the Renaissance, as per many other fantasy stories.
-Stross chose to intentionally limit the scope of "magical" powers to solely the world-travelling.
+He decided his series would be his own spin on both the works of Roger Zelazny's The Chronicles of Amber, which featured a hero with special world-travelling powers, and the Paratime series of H. Beam Piper, which features an organization with the power to basically raid and exploit multiple alternate histories.
+The main world to be visited would also be a feudal one more out of the Renaissance, per many other fantasy stories.
+Stross chose to limit the scope of "magical" powers to solely the world-travelling.
 Stross was able to sell his new fantasy series to Tor Books, and would later adjust his contract with Ace to specifically exclude The Merchant Princes.
-This allowed Stross to explain the magic in the series with background science fiction without worrying about breach of contract, but also satisfying his desire for a consistent explanation of what was "really" going on behind the scenes.
+This allowed Stross to explain the magic in the series with background science fiction without worrying about breach of contract, while also satisfying his desire for a consistent explanation of what was "really" going on behind the scenes.